nazar-pc/CleverStyle-Framework/docs/quick-start/Simplest-block.md

 5. Select created block in **Block type**, specify block title, click **Save**
 6. Drag block to desired place, click **Save**
 7. Block with content will appear on selected place of web-site
 8. That's it!
-You have created block for CleverStyle CMS
+You have created block for CleverStyle Framework